 10% of all Products Randomly Checked

 10% of all the products manufactured are opened and checked.
-When we chedck them we will open them completely and then repack them for shipment,.
+When we check them, we will open them completely and then repack them for shipment,.

 If we find there are any errors with 10% of the products we have opened, then we will open another 10%.
-If we find any errors with the 20% we have opened then we will ask for the entire shipment of that particular item to be open and checked.
+If we find any errors with the 20% we have opened, then we will ask for the entire shipment of that particular item to be opened and checked.

 Randomly Pick Packages For Inspection

-One of the most important elements for a Pre-shipment inspection is that the packages and items that are being checked in the inspection need to be randomly chosen.
-This means that if you have 100 pcs of an item shipping you need to open up 10 packages of that item.
+One of the most essential elements for a Pre-shipment inspection is that the packages and items that are being checked in the inspection need to be randomly chosen.
+This means that if you have 100 pcs of an item shipping, you need to open up 10 packages of that item.

-To randomly pick them the packages then some should come from the bottom, top, middle, and back.
-It is very important this is completely random as you do not want the manufacture to ever put just the good items on the top and you only pick from those.
-They need to know that you will pick randomly so the 10% you pick is a representation of what is being shipped.
+To randomly pick the packages, some should come from the bottom, top, middle, and back.
+This must be completely random as you do not want the manufacturer to put just the good items on the top, and you only pick from those.
+They need to know that you will pick randomly, so the 10% you pick represents what is being shipped.

 Related Questions